orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 _NOTE: We recommend restarting Orbeon Forms after changing the `oxf.resources.versioned` property, as data in Orbeon Forms caches may not be made aware of the change until the next restart._

 ## Examples of Apache configurations

+_WARNING: As of 2017-03-03, these configuration are likely out of date._

 Here is how you can configure Apache to serve Orbeon Forms resources.
 This assumes the following: